01 / 01

 static, no backend

-Daily at 05:17 UTC the Refresh-data workflow rebuilds every view and commits only what changed.
-The heavy MaStR bulk download runs weekly, isolated and non-fatal.
+On the 1st and 15th at 05:17 UTC the Refresh-data workflow rebuilds every view and commits only what changed.
+The heavy MaStR bulk download runs in the same job, isolated and non-fatal.

 The whole "backend" is a scheduled job that writes files.